This sugar free ginger recipe is the key to your keto holiday recipes. Enjoy nibbling on a piece or make cookies and cakes with it.

 We use fresh ginger in the Caribbean a lot.
 It cures everything apparently!
 Boil up a few slices for ginger tea for whatever ails you.
 It's not just for Christmas!

 It's a personal preference to use allulose as it does not tend to crystalize with a minty after taste that some brands of erythritol can.
-All my low carb sweeteners have to be shipped in, so I can be very selective in what I use because I seem to be keeping the island Customs department in duties!
+Brown granular low carb sweetener is an added extra bonus to coating the ginger too.

 If the ginger is not soft after 30 minutes of cooking it, continue until it is.
 Your fresh ginger from the store may not be as fresh as you think and will need extra cooking.

 Keep the drained water aside for a glass of ginger tea.

 By itself, these slices of sugar free ginger make a great sugar free ginger candy or a snack.
 Use them for low carb cookies, ginger cakes and even a seasonal granola.
 Add a couple to your chocolate rum balls for an added kick.

 It is also used in this keto Christmas cake recipe.

 Chop up slices for topping on our keto chocolate mendiants.